7 Reasons Why I Love Debian

 Universal means all and any programming languages, software and people are included.
 This is an important difference in the sense that Debian puts importance on the social aspect of the project on the same keel as the technical side of the project.

-While in some ways, this is governed by the Debian Code of Conduct, it is also something that almost all of the users, maintainers, developers cherish this aspect as well.
+While in some ways, this is governed by the Debian Code of Conduct.
+Almost all the users, maintainers, developers cherish this aspect as well.

 On the technical front, the same inclusiveness can be seen at multiple levels.